ben-kodbiz/akhi-pipeline/docs/components/frontend/README.md

 ## Connecting to Backend

-By default, the frontend connects to the backend at `http://localhost:8000`.
+By default, the frontend connects to the backend at `http://localhost:8001`.
 If your backend is running on a different URL, update the `API_URL` constant in `src/services/api.js`.

+## API Endpoints

+The frontend communicates with these backend endpoints:

+- `GET /status` - Pipeline status and progress
+- `POST /process` - Start pipeline processing
+- `GET /files` - List generated files
+- `GET /download/{filename}` - Download files
+- `POST /upload` - Upload video URLs

 ## Project Structure